MicrosoftDocs/appcenter-docs/docs/general/pricing.md

 - What is a concurrent device?

-  Concurrent devices determine the number of devices you can use simultaneously.
+  Concurrent devices determine the number of devices you can run tests on simultaneously.
 For example, with 5 concurrent devices, you can test 5 different device configurations in the same amount of time it would normally take to test 1.
+Concurrency does not limit the number of devices you can run during a test.
+For example, a test run on 5 devices with 1 concurrency will run on 1 device at a time to completion.
+Concurrency applies to all apps within an Org or account.

 - What are device hours?

   We measure usage in device hours, which is a calculation of all activities on a device initiated by your test.
 For example, a 12-minute test suite run on 5 device configurations will consume 60 minutes or 1 device hour.
 Time spent downloading apps, processing screenshots, and generating test reports do not count as billable time.
+Device hours are tracked across all apps in the Org or account.
+Running a 12-minute test on 5 iOS and 5 Android devices would be billed as two device hours toward your monthly total.

 - What happens if I upgrade mid-month?